SymbolixAU/spatialwidget/README.md

 columns of your data will be used the colours.

 If a parameter specifies a column of the data object, that column will be used and returned.
-If the parameter is a single value
+If the parameter is a single value, that value will be used for every row.

 **line\_example.R**